 The Car Connection Buick Envision Overview

-The Envision fills a void in the Buick lineup and suits up to take on some important and successful rivals such as the Mercedes GLC-Class, the Audi Q5, the Acura RDX, and the Lincoln MKC.
+The Envision fills a void in the Buick lineup and suits up to take on some important and successful rivals such as the Audi Q5, the Acura RDX, and the Lincoln Corsair.

-Styling fits in the crossover-SUV mainstream, with a small Buick grille dressing a front end without any truck-like SUV lines.
-It's quite a car-like vehicle, with muscular fenders flowing into a sideview that's clearly influenced by the BMW X5.
-Inside, the Envision's cockpit has a curvaceous and dramatic look, with big swaths of woodgrain trim and ambient lighting on some versions.
+New in the 2016 model year, the first Envision wore a small Buick grille and other luxury-car cues without any truck-like SUV lines.
+The cabin had a curvaceous and dramatic look, with big swaths of woodgrain trim and ambient lighting on some versions.

-The sole powertrain for the 2016 Envision was a turbocharged and direct-injected 2.0-liter 4-cylinder engine.
-It's rated at 252 horsepower and 260 pound-feet of torque.
-A 6-speed automatic is the only transmission paired with the turbo-4.
-The Envision is sold in both front- and all-wheel-drive form; the all-wheel-drive system is a new twin-clutch system.
+The sole powertrain for the 2016 Envision was a 2.0-liter turbo-4 rated at 252 horsepower and 260 pound-feet of torque.
+A 6-speed automatic was the only transmission paired with the turbo-4.
+This Envision was sold in both front- and all-wheel-drive form; the all-wheel-drive system was a new twin-clutch system.

-Other mechanical details include electric power assist that factors in counter-steering measures to mitigate crosswinds and road surface variations, and front and rear disc brakes.
-The suspension is designed for comfort, with front struts isolated with hydraulic bushings, and a four-link independent rear.
+Other mechanical details included electric power assist that factors in counter-steering measures to mitigate crosswinds and road surface variations, and front and rear disc brakes.
+The suspension paired front struts isolated with hydraulic bushings, and a four-link independent rear.

-The Envision is somewhat smaller than GM's current compact to mid-size SUVs: the Chevrolet Equinox and GMC Terrain.
-It's about two inches shorter than those vehicles, at 183.7 inches long, and has a wheelbase about four inches shorter, at 107.9 inches.
-It shares a useful feature with Terrain and Equinox: a sliding second-row seat that allows more flexibility when carrying passengers and cargo.
-Behind the rear seat, the Envision can carry 26.9 cubic feet of cargo.
+The first-generation Envision was 183.7 inches long, with a wheelbase of 107.9 inches.
+It offered a sliding second-row seat that allowed more flexibility when carrying passengers and cargo.
+Behind the rear seat, the Envision could carry 26.9 cubic feet of cargo.

-The IIHS calls the Envision a Top Safety Pick+ after it received top "Good" scores in testing and its front crash prevention systems earned an "Advanced" rating.
-The Envision comes standard with a rearview camera and active lane control.
-Other standard features include power heated front seats; automatic climate control; Bose audio; an infotainment system controlled via an 8.0-inch touchscreen; and remote start.
+Standard equipment included a rearview camera and active lane control; power heated front seats; automatic climate control; Bose audio; an infotainment system controlled via an 8.0-inch touchscreen; and remote start.

-Major options include remote keyless ignition; ventilated front seats; surround-view cameras; a hands-free power tailgate; automatic parking assistance; OnStar with 4G LTE connectivity and an in-car wireless hotspot; and a panoramic sunroof.
+Major options included remote keyless ignition; cooled front seats; a surround-view camera system; a hands-free power tailgate; automatic parking assistance; OnStar with 4G LTE connectivity and an in-car wireless hotspot; and a panoramic sunroof.